 Israel’s Netanyahu: A singular leader with a divisive legacy

-Israeli Prime Minister Benjamin Netanyahu appears to be in trouble after police recommended bribery, fraud and other charges against him.
-Yet the law doesn’t require him to step down until convicted, and he is digging in.
+A serial survivor of scandals, Israeli Prime Minister Benjamin Netanyahu appears to be in trouble once more after police recommended a range of bribery and other charges against him in two separate investigations.
+Yet the law doesn’t require him to step down until convicted, the process could drag on for months, and the determined, loquacious leader is digging in his heels.

 For now, his coalition is lining up behind him, but public opinion could change that.
-His Likud Party could replace him and retain power with the existing coalition.
+If his Likud Party concludes he has become a liability, minnows could quickly turn into sharks and the party could replace him and retain power with the existing coalition.

-Opinion polls showed contradictory and perhaps fluid sentiment: Roughly half of Israelis think Netanyahu should resign, but Likud in general maintains its lead.
+Opinion polls published after Tuesday’s police report showed contradictory and perhaps fluid sentiment: Roughly half of Israelis think Netanyahu should resign, but Likud in general maintains its lead.

-If he stays, he could emerge even more powerful, perhaps vindicated in his claim that Israel’s establishment conspires against him.
+If he survives, he could well emerge even more powerful, perhaps vindicated in his longstanding claim that Israel’s establishment obsessively conspires against him.

 But if he goes, the Middle East equation will be reshuffled and new possibilities would open up.

-Netanyahu attaches to a fatalistic disposition that sees peace with the Palestinians as impossible for now.
-He would be remembered as the silver-tongued hard-liner who never made the shift to peacemaker that many hoped for.
+Netanyahu, who will soon become the longest-serving prime minister in total in Israel’s history, has been a singular figure in a variety of ways.
+Perhaps more than anything, he attaches to a fatalistic disposition that sees peace with the Palestinians as impossible for now.
+Barring a late about-face, he would be remembered as the silver-tongued hard-liner who never made the shift to peacemaker that many hoped for.

 WHAT MAKES NETANYAHU SPECIAL?

-Central to Israel is the fate of the West Bank, Gaza and east Jerusalem, territories captured in 1967 from Jordan and Egypt and claimed by the Palestinians for a future state that would share the Holy Land with Israel.
+Central to everything in Israel is the fate of the West Bank, Gaza and east Jerusalem, territories captured in 1967 from Jordan and Egypt and claimed, with support of most of the world, by the Palestinians for a future state that would share the Holy Land with Israel.

-Netanyahu’s right-wing bloc has tried to prevent or at least delay any pullout from the territories.
-The arguments range from religious ones to concerns about handing over strategic highland overlooking central Israel.
+Netanyahu’s right-wing bloc has tried to prevent or at least delay and diminish any pullout from the territories, throughout the decades of efforts by various governments in that direction.
+The arguments range from religious ones involving God’s promise of the land to the Jews to practical concerns about the danger of handing over strategic highland overlooking central Israel, especially at a time when the Middle East is so unstable.

 But the right has struggled to articulate a vision on how to preserve the “Jewish state” when the combined Arab and Jewish populations in Israel and the territories are about evenly divided.

 Will the Palestinians suffice forever with their disconnected autonomy zones established after peace efforts in the 1990s?
-If they demand outright annexation and the right to vote, Israel will be forced to choose between preserving its democracy or its Jewish majority.
+If they demand outright annexation and the right to vote, as some Palestinian officials already are suggesting, Israel will be forced to choose between preserving its democracy or its Jewish majority.

 WHAT IS THE POLITICAL REALITY IN ISRAEL?

-Israel is essentially divided between a “rightist” bloc composed of Netanyahu’s Likud, plus other nationalist and religious parties, versus a “leftist” bloc of more moderate parties plus a grouping representing the Arab minority of some 20 percent.
+Israel is bewilderingly fractious and complex, but essentially it’s divided between a “rightist” bloc composed of Netanyahu’s Likud, plus other nationalist and religious parties, versus a “leftist” bloc of more moderate parties plus a grouping representing the Arab minority of some 20 percent.

-The right has appeared to build up a natural advantage because the Jewish religious sector, also totaling about 20 percent, has a high birthrate and Netanyahu has been effective in arguing that previous governments’ failures to close a deal despite far-reaching territorial offers has exposed the Palestinians as hostile.
+The right has in recent years appeared to build up a narrow but consistent natural advantage based on two factors.
+First, the Jewish religious sector, also totaling about 20 percent, has a high birthrate; second, Netanyahu has been effective in arguing that previous governments’ failures to close a deal despite far-reaching territorial offers has exposed the Palestinians as irredeemably hostile and intransigent.

-Netanyahu also has promoted an agenda to overhaul Israel’s liberal democracy.
-To some, he is a member of the emerging pantheon of illiberal-yet-elected global leaders, finding parallels from Russia to Turkey and even Donald Trump’s United States.
+In recent years, Netanyahu also has promoted an agenda seeking to overhaul Israel’s hard-earned but brittle liberal democracy.
+To some, he is a member of the emerging pantheon of illiberal-yet-elected global leaders, finding parallels from Russia to Turkey to Hungary and even Donald Trump’s United States.
+In some ways, having for decades made a bogeyman of the “elites,” he preceded all those cases.

-His cronies have tried to curb the judiciary; denigrate the media; and argue that the arts, when critical, are tools of turncoat liberals.
+His cronies have tried to curb the judiciary; hamper the work of liberal nongovernmental organizations; denigrate the media; and argue that the arts, when critical, are tools of turncoat liberals.

 These messages resonate with his base, especially the significant chunk of Middle East-descended Jews.
-They lean conservative and resent Israel’s founding European-descended and more secular establishment.
+They lean conservative and traditional and have long resented Israel’s founding European-descended and more secular establishment.

-The irony is that Netanyahu is a European-descended professor’s son who grew up amid privilege and has always promoted capitalistic policies that spurred growth but also benefited the rich.
+The irony is that Netanyahu is himself a European-descended professor’s son who grew up amid privilege, served in an elite military unit, wrote books and has always promoted capitalistic policies that spurred growth but also benefited the rich.

-If Netanyahu goes, he would leave behind resentment and division, not just between Jews and Arabs, but among the competing groups that constitute Israel’s Jewish majority.
+If Netanyahu goes, he will leave his successor a toxic cocktail of resentment and division, not just between Jews and Arabs, but among the competing groups that constitute Israel’s Jewish majority.

 WHAT COULD HAPPEN IN THE REGION?

-A decade ago, Netanyahu argued that then-premier Ehud Olmert could not stay in office while facing a police investigation.
-Olmert stepped down under pressure, cutting off peace talks that seemed close to a breakthrough for the Palestinians.
+A decade ago, when Netanyahu led the opposition, he argued that then-premier Ehud Olmert could not stay in office while facing a police investigation, claiming a leader “sunk up to his neck in interrogations” could not govern properly.
+Olmert stepped down under withering pressure, cutting off peace talks that seemed close to a breakthrough for the Palestinians.
 He ended up in jail.

+But things could break the other way as well.
 About 15 years ago, Israel was led by another right-winger, Ariel Sharon, also facing corruption allegations.
 Sharon stunned observers by turning against the occupation of the Palestinians and leading a unilateral pullout from the Gaza Strip.
-Many people believe the move contributed to the decision not to prosecute him.
+Many people believe the move, welcomed by the same elites who once spurned Sharon, contributed to the decision not to prosecute him.

 Today’s wild card could be the “deal of the century” touted by Trump, who is believed to be working on a plan to resolve the Israeli-Palestinian dispute and forge a wider regional rapprochement between Israel and the major Sunni Muslim nations.
-Cynics would say progress along such a path could give prosecutors pause.
+Cynics would say progress along such a path, with Netanyahu taking genuine risks for peace, could give prosecutors pause.

 Follow Dan Perry on Twitter at www.twitter.com/perry_dan .